Latest information from the College.

 The timetabled programme of input will be largely centre specific but will include some sessions delivered across multiple centres.

 I’m a part-time ordinand.
 What will my formational programme look like?

 Formation Group Tutors will schedule at least four (two in each half-term) online sessions with their Formation Group.
-Additionally, part-time ordinands will have access to recorded content from the Leadership for Healthy Churchesprogramme and so Formation Group Tutors can also make use of this in the context of Formation Group time if they want to.
+Additionally, part-time ordinands have access to recorded content from the Leadership for Healthy Churches programme and so Formation Group Tutors can also make use of this in the context of Formation Group time if they want to.

 What is happening with the youth ministry programme and placements?

-Youth Ministry students will join with the student body on a Monday as usual, beginning with worship and morning teaching provision.
-As afternoon teaching is also accredited under Middlesex for the Theology and Youth Ministry programme, Youth Ministry specific modules and Formation Groups will take place online between 2.30pm and 4pm each week.
-These afternoon lectures and seminars will also have preparatory work to complete beforehand.
+Youth Ministry students have joined with the student body on a Monday as usual, beginning with worship and morning teaching provision.
+As afternoon teaching is also accredited under Middlesex for the Theology and Youth Ministry programme, Youth Ministry specific modules and Formation Groups take place online between 2.30pm and 4pm each week.
+These afternoon lectures and seminars also have preparatory work to complete beforehand.

 We recognise that the placement element for Youth Ministry students will have taken on a variety of new and adapted shapes during lockdown and in the ongoing transition back into face to face ministry.
 It is important therefore to ensure that Mondays and your other weekly study day are protected as much as possible at this time.

-All Youth Ministry students and supervisors will be briefed at the online Supervisor Day in September regarding realistic expectations for time in their placement context.
-In addition to the usual annual placement visit, Formation Group Tutors will arrange two Zoom calls, one either side of half-term with their students and their supervisors, and (as in the usual course of business) continue to arrange one-to-one tutorials with their students.
+All Youth Ministry students and supervisors have been briefed at the online Supervisor Day in September regarding realistic expectations for time in their placement context.
+In addition to the usual annual placement visit, Formation Group Tutors will have two Zoom calls, one either side of half-term with their students and their supervisors, and (as in the usual course of business) continue to arrange one-to-one tutorials with their students.

 The Lead Tutor for Youth Ministry, Alice Smith is your key contact point for any queries not covered elsewhere in this guide.